-All kitchen trash and food scraps should be carried out, not burned.
-In fact, in order to minimize campfire impacts, it’s best to avoid building a fire at all.
+It’s best not to burn all kitchen trash and food scraps, but to carry them out instead.
+In fact, in order to minimize campfire impacts, avoid building a fire at all.
 To cook your meals, use a camp stove — they’re fast, flexible, and don’t require firewood.

 Finally, one of the most meaningful parts of outdoor ethics is to be considerate of other visitors.
 It’s possible that our own personal experience could negatively impact someone else’s experience.
 If you like to listen to music outdoors, lose the loud stereo and opt for earbuds instead — but keep in mind that you’ll still need to hear others who might be on the path with you.
 Brush up on your trail etiquette.
 And, maybe most importantly, smile!
 Joy is contagious, especially in a place as majestic as the Tetons.